christophWit/The-Non-Opponent-Nature-of-Colour-Afterimages/README.md

 DATA ORGANISATION

-Data involves the following main variables in columns:
+Raw data involves the following main variables in columns:

 pp = Participant nr; the participant label can be retrieved from the "pps" table.